 Promoted to the English Monarchs series in 2001

 The biography of first of the Hanoverian Kings, of the Georgian subset, was not published in the English Monarchs series originally.
 Professor Hatton’s study of George I was published as ‘George I: Elector and King’ in hardback in 1978 by Thames and Hudson (UK) and Harvard (USA) in 1979, then by Yale in paperback in June 2001.
 This title was never published by Methuen.

 This book was included in the series by Yale only after their acquisition of the printing rights following their acquisition of the English Monarchs series.
 It was not included in the series at the time of its original 1978 printing.
 The Yale printing claims to be a new edition, but it is not.
-It is the same text as the original 1978 Thames & Hudson hardback with the addition of a new introduction by area specialist Jeremy Black (see the entry for George III).
+It is the same text as the original 1978 Thames & Hudson hardback with the addition of a new introduction by area specialist Jeremy Black (see the book page for George III).
 This is another example where the edition statement is confused with a new printing.